Vitols999/QMS-WIKI/DocInstallMapDem.md

 <myglobal_path>/QMapShackData/DEM
 ```

 You have to register these paths with ***File->Setup Map Paths*** and ***File->Setup DEM Paths*** in QMapShack.
-QMapShack will scan these paths for map and DEM files and lists them in the two list boxes for maps and DEM data.
+QMapShack will scan these paths for map and DEM files and lists them in the two listboxes for maps and DEM data.
 The filename will be the entry name.
 Underscores get replaced by a space.

 ## Installing Maps